 Morris Law Firm Newsletter

-Government Liability for Negligent Highway Design and Maintenance
+Lawsuits Against the State for Faulty Highway Design and Maintenance

 Governments and government agencies are potentially liable for accidents caused, in whole or in part, by defects in highway design and maintenance.
 Such liability is heavily dependent on local law and the extent to which the doctrine of “sovereign immunity” is enforced in a particular state.